raghuvir1/2022Fall_projects/README.md

 ### Code Improvements
-1. Removed the hard coded product metrics and created a product class that contains all the specific attributes of a product and methods related to a product that are specific to these.
+1. Removed the hard coded product metrics and created a product class that contains all the specific attributes of a product and methods related to a product.
 2. Instead of hard coding the products, made the system more useful by giving the user the option to add products or load the same from a csv file.
 3. Updated the plots being made to increase their visibility.
 4. Segmented the code further down for ease of understanding and testing.